gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 ## How to query

-Two standard data types will be available pulled from Contentful: ContentType and Asset.
+Two standard data types will be available from Contentful: `ContentType` and `Asset`.

 You can query Asset nodes created from Contentful like the following: